 The Studium's library was founded by French Dominicans in 1950.
 The initial collection included books brought from France and a donation from the Academicum Catholicum.
 At present, the library has about 40,000 volumes.
 It currently subscribes to 60 journals.
 It is specialized in Catholic Theology and in Philosophy.
 Almost half of the total amount of books is presently registered in the library's electronic catalogue.

-If you need specific guidance in your research, the head librarian Janne Mäkelä will be glad to help you.
-You can check with him at email@example.com to find out which days he is available at the library.
+If you need specific guidance in your research, the librarian will be glad to help you.
+Please contact her at email@example.com for further information.

 Read more about the collections and tools available here